microsoft/qsharp/compiler/qsc_codegen/src/llvm/README.md

-# LLVM Rust Types Standalone Port
+# LLVM Rust Types Port

 This is a port of a small subset of the [Rust llvm-ir](https://github.com/cdisselkoen/llvm-ir) crate to provide a Rust types for LLVM structures.
 Here, instead of populating the contents via calls into LLVM native libraries, it avoids any actual